 Answer: The Commodore 64

 Although its glory days are long gone, the Commodore 64 will go down in history as the most popular computer of the burgeoning personal computer age.
-Rocking a 0.985 MHz (PAL version) to 1.023 MHz (NTSC version) processor, 64 KB of RAM, and packed with 8-bit fire, the iconic little computer was produced from 1982 until 1994.
+Rocking a 0.985 MHz (PAL version) to 1.023 MHz (NTSC version) processor, 64 KB of RAM, and packed with fiery 8-bit power, the iconic little computer was produced from 1982 until 1994.
 The Commodore 64 was, and remains, the best selling personal computer of all time.

-Thanks to strong marketing that involved sales in retail stores (instead of limiting sales to specialty computer shops) the Commodore 64 enjoyed serious market saturation that eluded other computer producers.
-Production hit a peak of 400,000 units a month in the mid-1980s and between 1983-1986 over 2,000,000 Commodore 64 units were produced and sold.
+Thanks to strong marketing that involved sales in retail stores (instead of limiting sales to specialty computer and electronics shops), the Commodore 64 enjoyed serious market saturation that eluded other computer producers.
+Production hit a peak of 400,000 units a month in the mid-1980s, and from 1983-1986, 2,000,000 Commodore 64 units were produced and sold per year.
 During the entire life cycle of the computer, millions of units were sold—independent estimates put the range between 10 and 17 million.

-By the time the Commodore ceased production in 1994 the computer market had begun to fragment and the Commodore’s status as the best selling personal computer of all time became practically guaranteed as consumers would never again flock to a single computer company in such numbers.
+By the time the Commodore 64 ceased production in 1994, the computer market had begun to fragment and the Commodore’s status as the best selling personal computer of all time became practically guaranteed as consumers would never again flock to a single computer company or particular computer model in such numbers.